Run a Free St. Louis Public Records Search on Anybody

 Contact the St. Louis County Department of Justice Services for more information on finding offenders and inmate services.

 In their quest to look up arrests and find police reports, patrons can seek out city and town police departments that may be holding offenders in jails.
-St. Louis County has more than 100 city police departments dotted around the county.

 It should be noted that the city of St. Louis is not part of the county as it separated itself from the county in 1877, making itself an independent city; therefore, public records in the city of St. Louis cannot be obtained via the methods outlined in this resource, aside from state-level search tools and custodians.

-The list below provides contact links and phone numbers to the police departments of the county’s top five most populated cities.
+Additionally, the list below provides contact links and phone numbers to the police departments of the county’s top five most populated cities.
 None of these departments have online rosters and must be contacted directly to acquire St. Louis County arrest records.

 For all other cities, interested parties can perform a Google search using this set of keywords: “[city name] [state] arrest records” to locate any jails that the respective police departments may operate.